xvvvyz/catz/README.md

 Things to be Done
 -----------------

-* refactor and clean up php
+* enable downloading between multiple slave servers
 * refactor and clean up js
 * use a task manager (probably grunt) for tasks
 * clean css and start using sass
-* enable downloading between multiple slave servers
 * add youtube-dl support
 * add ability to reset a fetched playlist
 * make downloaded playlists page